 Adjoa’s many credits embrace television, theatre, film and radio.
 Her TV credits include Dr Who and Casualty; her theatre work is extensive and has included leading roles in National Theatre productions such as David Hare’s ‘Stuff Happens’ and Philip Pullman’s ‘His Dark Materials’.
 Adjoa also reads regularly for Radio 4 productions, such as ‘No 1 Ladies Detective Agency’.

-She starred in the critically acclaimed film ‘Adulthood’ and was recently cast in Clint Eastwood’s ‘Mandela’ project, alongside Morgan Freeman and Matt Damon.
+She has starred in a number of films including ‘Adulthood’ and Clint Eastwood’s ‘Mandela’ project, alongside Morgan Freeman and Matt Damon.
 She is currently starring as Lady Danbury in the Netflix series ‘Bridgerton‘.

 After a few years as National Secretary of World Action, a programme engaging young people in social justice issues, he spent the next decade as Head of Campaigns at Christian Aid.
 Here he played leading roles in Jubilee 2000, Drop the Debt, the Trade Justice Movement and was one of the coordinators of Make Poverty History.